Spin and thermal current scaling at a $Y$-junction of XX spin chains: Spin and heat current at the Ising-like fixed point

 \beq I_{S,\lambda} (x) = - \frac{\hbar \delta H_\lambda}{\pi} \:\: . \eneq

 At variance, for the heat current we obtain $I_{Q,\lambda} (x)=0$.
-Remarkably, while for both the spin, and the heat, transport there is no conductance between different chains at the ${\cal I}_1$ FP, from Eq.(\ref{ish.5}) we note a saturation of the intra-channel spin conductance, up to the twice the maximum value it should take in a ballistic spin conductor.
-In fact, such a behavior strongly resembles what happens at a junction between a p-wave superconductor in its topological phase and a spinless quantum wire \cite{Fidkowski2012,Affleck2013,Affleck2014,Giuliano2022}.
+Remarkably, while for both the spin, and the heat, transport there is no conductance between different chains, from Eq.(\ref{ish.5}) we note a saturation of the intra-channel spin conductance, up to twice the maximum value it should take in a ballistic spin conductor.
+In fact, such a behavior corresponds to what happens at a junction between a p-wave superconductor in its topological phase and a spinless quantum wire \cite{Fidkowski2012,Affleck2013,Affleck2014,Giuliano2022}.
 In that case, the saturation of the electric conductance is a result of the resonant (at the Fermi level) Andreev scattering amplitude due to the full hybridization between the degrees of freedom of the metallic lead and the zero-energy Majorana mode emerging at the NS interface.
-In our case we are dealing with a spin current and there is no NS interface.
-Yet, working by analogy we attribute the saturation of the spin conductance to the hybridization between the degrees of freedom of lead $\lambda$ and the corresponding Klein factor.
+In our case, saturation of the spin conductance is due to the hybridization between the degrees of freedom of lead $\lambda$ and the corresponding Klein factor.
 In this respect, we also point out how, since for each incoming particle/hole from the lead a single hole/particle is Andreev backscattered within the same lead, no net energy flow is realized across the lead itself, which motivates the result of a zero thermal current within each lead.

 To move slightly away the ${\cal I}_1$ (or the ${\cal I}_2$).
 FP, we add to the FP Hamiltonian the leading boundary interaction term allowed by symmetry at that FP, $H_{{\cal I}_1}$, given by

 \beq H_{{\cal I}_1} = i \{ {\cal A} \prod_{\lambda=1}^3 \bar{\xi}_\lambda(0) + {\cal B} \sum_{\lambda =1}^3 \bar{\xi}_\lambda (0) \bar{\zeta}_{\lambda +1} (0) \bar{\zeta}_{\lambda +2} (0) \} \;\; , \eneq